lrcouto/MiniRT/README.md

 January 23th 2021 - After bumping into several parser errors that we hadn't noticed before, we finally managed to implement and render a plane!
 Next step is to be able to rotate it, so our scenes can have "walls", "floors" and "ceilings".

 January 24th 2021 - Plane rotation and translation working correctly, after a day of struggling with hard maths.
 Next step is refactoring the code a little bit, because the project is getting rather large, and implementing some side features, like the ability to save image files and deal with multiple cameras.

+January 30th 2021 - We implemented squares, after struggling a bit to find a way to limit their boundaries for the renderer.
+We also, as a little treat for ourselves, decided to implement actual raytraced reflections, with rays bouncing from one object to the other.
+Manually limited the number of bounces to prevent our computers from exploding.
+Also started working on a way to save our renders as .bmp files.
+Feels like we're on the final stretch of this project and we can see the light at the end of the tunnel.
 ___

 </details>